tonyguolei/projet_dac/README.md

 #### Glassfish

-If you use the embedded Glassfish, you will need to set the new password to `admin`:
+If you use the embedded Glassfish, you need to set the new password to `admin`:
 * Go to Service - Servers - Glassfish
 * Right click - Properties -Common
 * Set the password to `admin`

 ## Build and run